 ADHD stands for Attention Deficit Hyperactivity Disorder.
 ADHD may be one of the most “common neurodevelopmental disorders” diagnosed in children, but it can last until adulthood.
 Some people may have the disorder for a couple of years and others have always had it.
 While symptoms of the disorder can affect professional, personal, and social aspects of daily life, they can be easily managed, especially if symptoms are mild.
 In this article, we will discuss details about the signs of ADHD in adults and its treatment.

-ADHD treatment, therapy, and medication and other methods can help ease the characteristics of the disorder.
+ADHD treatment, therapy, medication and other methods can help ease the characteristics of the disorder.

 Types of Attention Deficit Hyperactivity Disorder (ADHD)

-Before learn about signs of ADHD you have to know different types of ADHD.
+Before learning about the signs of ADHD you have to know the different types of Attention Deficit Hyperactivity Disorder.
 There are three different sub-types of ADHD, depending on which traits of the disorder are more apparent.

 The first is predominantly inattentive presentation.
 When this type of ADHD is present, it usually means that the individual is impaired to the point where they cannot focus or listen.
 They are also unable to follow directions or have conversations.
 Typically, they also get distracted, frequently lose or misplace items, and forget daily routines.

 Predominantly hyperactive-impulsive presentation displays itself by constant movement (like fidgeting), being unable to sit still, or difficulty in performing quiet tasks (like reading or studying).
 Additionally, disruptive behavior like, interrupting, intruding, constant talking, and extreme impatience are also characteristics of this sub-type of ADHD.
 People with predominantly hyperactive-impulsive symptoms are also more likely to be involved in accidents and suffer from related injuries.